miselin/xmppbot/README.md

 ## Deployment

+At least one instance of the bot is using the `autodeploy.sh` script.

 Commits pushed to this repository will be automatically pulled and built.
 If the new JAR is different to the running one, the bot will be restarted automatically.
-This happens every 5 minutes.

 ## JDK/JRE Dependency

-This package depends on a JDK/JRE based on Java 7.
+This package depends on a JDK/JRE based on Java 7 or above.

-## Certificates

-The wikiforall.net Jabber server uses a certificate from Let's Encrypt.
-You will need to use a tool like [Portecle](https://sourceforge.net/projects/portecle/files/latest/download) to manage the `$JAVA_HOME/lib/security/cacerts` file (it is worth doing so for both the JDK and the JRE cacerts path).

-The three certificates, in `.pem` format, at https://letsencrypt.org/certificates/ should be installed as trusted CAs.
-This will allow the bot to connect using TLS without error.